Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 An interesting approach may be to use groomed observables.
 We have seen that grooming can be used to reduce the numerical impact of non-perturbative effects, rendering the observable perturbative over a larger range in which the fit to $\alpha_s$ can be performed.
 In this case there are other issues that need to be addressed, namely power corrections of parameters of the groomer.
 However, these are perturbative corrections, so it is hoped that they their understanding can be improved through analytic calculations.
 This is in contrast to non-perturbative corrections, which are difficult to understand analytically.

 To enter into the world average, measurements of $\alpha_s$ must involve NNLO calculations.
-While the required matrix elements are available for $e^+e^-$ event shapes \cite{Garland:2002ak,GehrmannDeRidder:2007hr,GehrmannDeRidder:2007jk,Gehrmann-DeRidder:2007nzq,Weinzierl:2008iv,DelDuca:2016ily}, they are not currently available for jets in $pp$ collisions, although they should be in the coming years.
+In $e^+e^-$ collisions, the required matrix elements have been known for some time \cite{Garland:2002ak,GehrmannDeRidder:2007hr,GehrmannDeRidder:2007jk,Gehrmann-DeRidder:2007nzq,Weinzierl:2008iv,DelDuca:2016ily}, and even groomed event shapes have been calculated to NNLO accuracy \cite{Kardos:2018kth}.
+However, the corresponding matrix elements for NNLO accuracy of jets in $pp$ collisions are not available yet, although they should be in the coming years.
 It would nevertheless be interesting to understand the theoretical and experimental issues inherent in such a measurement to evaluate if it may prove competitive in the future.
 While groomed event shapes were not measured at LEP it would also be interesting to perform a re-analysis of the LEP data to see if such an approach can provide a competitive measurement of $\alpha_s$.
+First steps for such an $\alpha_s$ extraction program have been outlined in the Les Houches study of \Ref{Bendavid:2018nar}, but a complete analysis will require effort from a large number of theorists and experimentalists.